Starting Out

 Two dance companies.
 A master’s degree.
 Teaching and presenting work all over the country.
 I hadn’t seen any of it coming.

-I was on autopilot.
+With a busy schedule, full plate, and lots of travel, I was on autopilot.
 Learning how to push through fatigue, fear, and doubt.
 I was productive, capable, driven… and constantly overwhelmed.
 My nervous system lived in overdrive.
 I held everything tightly, believing it was all up to me.
 My identity slowly became entangled with my reputation and what I produced.
 Along the way, I sacrificed rest, strained relationships, and carried a constant undercurrent of worry.
 Anxiety and insecurity became background noises so familiar I stopped questioning them.

 What I didn’t recognize at the time was how much striving had become my default way of being.
 More, faster, produce, keep up, more…